molily/molily.de/_posts/2020-11-21-testing-angular.md

 A vital form logic is that certain fields are required and that the user interface conveys the fact clearly.
 Let us write a spec that checks whether required fields as marked as such.

+<aside class="margin-note">Requirements</aside>

 The requirements are:

-- A required field has an `aria-required` attribute
+- A required field has an `aria-required` attribute.
-- A required, invalid field has an `aria-errormessage` attribute
-- The `aria-errormessage` contains the id of another element
+- A required, invalid field has an `aria-errormessage` attribute.
+It contains the id of another element.
 - This element contains an error message “… must be given”.
-(The text for the Terms of Services checkbox reads “Please accept the Terms and Services”.)
+(The text for the Terms of Services checkbox reads “Please accept the Terms and Services” instead.)

-Our spec needs to verify all required fields, so we start with compiling a list of their respective test ids:
+Our spec needs to verify all required fields, so we compile a list of their respective test ids:

 ```typescript
 const requiredFields = [